pinax/pinax/docs/in_the_wild.md

 Pinax is used to build all sorts of things.
 This is just a small sampling of some of the things that can be built with Pinax.
-If you have built something please either [create an issue](https://github.com/pinax/pinax/issues/new) and tell us about it or [fork this repo](https://github.com/pinax/pinax/issues#fork-destination-box) and update this document and send a pull request.
+If you have built something please either [create an issue](https://github.com/pinax/pinax/issues/new) and tell us about it or [fork this repo](https://github.com/pinax/pinax/issues#fork-destination-box), update this document, and send a pull request.

 ## Pinax Blog